sbabcoc/Selenium-Foundation/docs/WelcomeToSeleniumFoundation.md

 *   Out of the box, you get basic page transition synchronization.
 *   For scenarios with more intricate behavior (e.g. - single-page applications), a facility is provided for page models to define custom page load completion logic.
 *   Each page object is associated with the browser window, frame, or shadow DOM for which it was created, and driver focus is managed automatically.
 With this support, testing multi-window applications is greatly simplified.
 Interacting with content in frames and shadow DOM components is similarly straightforward.
-*   Element references returned by the foundation API are wrapped to provide automatic recovery from <span style="color:blue">_stale element reference exceptions_</span>.
+*   Element references returned by the foundation API are wrapped to provide automatic recovery from _`stale element reference exceptions`_.
 This makes it easy to test applications with dynamic content.
 *   Efficient support is provided for optional elements - controls and content that are present in some scenarios and absent in others.

 [Learn more...](BuildingPageObjects.md)

 ### Structuring Page Models with Components

-**Selenium Foundation** facilitates the implementation of well-structured page models through the use of <span style="color:blue">_page components_</span>, which enable you to model groups of functionally related elements as discrete objects.
+**Selenium Foundation** facilitates the implementation of well-structured page models through the use of _`page components`_, which enable you to model groups of functionally related elements as discrete objects.
 Page components are provided with a broad range of basic facilities:

 *   The search context for a component can be either a standard element, shadow DOM, or a frame.
 *   For frame-based components, driver focus is managed automatically.